 Emails haven't always been the most popular means of communicating.
 A lot of people have chosen to use apps like WhatsApp or Kik, but smartphones have made emailing more convenient in recent years.
 In particular, the Mail app on iPhones is very user-friendly and as such has been receiving a lot of popularity.
 But, as great as this app is, lots of users have been faced with the iPhone emails disappeared problem.
-Click it if you are facing iPhone keeps freezing, iPhone camera not working, Apple music crashing, iTunes Won't Open on Windows 10 & Apps keep crashing on Android issues.
+Click it if you are facing iPhone keeps freezing, iPhone camera not working, Apple music crashing, Mac camera not working, iTunes Won't Open on Windows 10 & Apps keep crashing on Android issues.

 There isn't a single reason for this occurring, and in fact, there are various reasons.
 Unlike some of the other errors, this is very inconvenient as many iPhone users depend on the Mail app.
 Whether you use email for keeping in touch with distant family or for work, fixing it as quickly as possible is in your best interest.
 Thus, we'll be exploring why this problem occurs as well as the most effective solutions for fixing it.

 Before we look at the fixes for this problem, it's important to understand why it happens. iPhones aren't exempt from the difficulties that there are with technology.
 Although there are constantly more advancements, we'll always have to deal with these problems.
 Keeping this in mind, a lot of these problems have the same reasons, and by knowing what these reasons are, you can avoid future problems with your email.

 - iOS System Errors.
 If your iPhone is constantly freezing or restarting randomly, this could be the source problem.
 Typically, this will cause even more iPhone problems, and you will notice that it is problematic straight away.